AI-Empower/Empower/CASE_STUDY-1/README.md

 **Independent Researcher.
 NO BUDGET.
 Educate the World.**

 ### Requirements
-1. Test capabilities of GPT-3, GPT-4, and Claude based on accessibility through free tiers and range of capacities.
+1. Test capabilities of GPT-3, GPT-4, Bard, Bing and Claude based on accessibility through free tiers and range of capacities.
 2. Use accuracy, coherence, relevance, and efficiency metrics.
 Provide precise definitions and scales.
 3. Specify statistical tests upfront and minimum significance level.
 4. Document all prompt examples, model configurations, and experimental protocols for reproducibility.

 ### Research Questions

-- **RQ1:** How do the accuracy levels of GPT-3, GPT-4, and Claude differ across the GSM8K arithmetic and Commonsense (CommaQA) reasoning tasks when using Zero-Shot Reasoning, Chain-of-Thought, and Decomposed Prompting techniques?
+- **RQ1:** How do the accuracy levels of GPT-3, GPT-4, and Claude differ across the GSM8K arithmetic and Complex (CommaQA) reasoning tasks when using Zero-Shot Reasoning, Chain-of-Thought, and Decomposed Prompting techniques?

 - **RQ2:** In the context of the GSM8K arithmetic tasks, which prompting technique results in the most logically consistent answers across GPT-3, GPT-4, and Claude?

-- **RQ3:** For the Commonsense (CommaQA) reasoning tasks, which prompting technique leads to answers that most accurately address the posed questions for GPT-3, GPT-4, and Claude?
+- **RQ3:** For the Complex (CommaQA) reasoning tasks, which prompting technique leads to answers that most accurately address the posed questions for GPT-3, GPT-4, and Claude?

 - **RQ4:** How do slight variations in input prompts (rephrasing, specificity changes, and ordering alterations) impact the consistency of responses from GPT-3, GPT-4, and Claude across both datasets?